Transcatheter Aortic Valve Implantation

 before removing the catheters.

-sutures or clips.
+with stitches or clips.

 What happens after TAVI?

 rhythm, will be monitored, too.
 You will soon be able to get up and walk and return

 to a normal diet.
-You may need to stay in the hospital for several days.
+You may need to stay in the hospital for 1 to 2 days.

 all instructions for medicines, pain control, diet, activity, and wound care.
 Make

 sure to keep all your follow-up appointments.

 as you heal: